incinn/barnz.dev/content/legal/_index.md

 The only information I have about your visit is from the webserver **access logs**.
 This contains information such as your **ip address** and **useragent**.
 These are rotated often and not stored long-term.

-Options you have set while using the website (such as the accent colour picker) are saved in your browsers local storage and **never leaves your machine**.
+Options you have set while using the website (such as the accent colour picker) are stored in your browsers local storage and the data **never leaves your machine**.

 There are no tracking cookies or scripts on this domain.

 # Terms & Conditions
 Nobody is forcing you to be here.
 I am not to be held liable for anything.
 Leave me alone.

-# Licenses
-## Codebase
+# Codebase License
 All code is released into the public domain via the "unlicence" license, this includes:

 - Theme(s)